 Are lessons available year round?
 Basically yes, however at times it may be too cold, too hot, or too stormy.
 When the temperature gets extremely hot, we will cancel lessons for the health of our horses and rider/volunteers.
 Also if the weather is too cold where the instructor feels that the riders or volunteers cannot be comfortable, the instructor will call or text to cancel the lesson.
 When there is hazardous weather (tornado watches or severe thunderstorm watches), the instructor will call or text to cancel the lesson.
 If you are unsure about the status of a lesson, please call the center at 731-559-4184.

 Do you have trained instructors?
 All lessons are given by a PATH Intl.
 (Professional Association of Therapeutic Horsemanship International) Registered Instructor.
-We currently have 2 Registered Instructors, but are working towards getting 2 more people certified.
+We currently have 2 Registered Instructors, but are working towards getting 1 more person certified.

 Are licensed therapists providing therapy during the lesson?
 No, we do not currently provide hippotherapy.
 In hippotherapy, a Physical Therapist, Occupational Therapist, or Speech-Language Pathologist specially trained in hippotherapy may direct the lesson (although a certified PATH Intl. riding instructor should also be present to assist).
 The therapist puts the rider in various positions on the horse so that the rider can benefit more fully from the motion of the horse.
 We provide therapeutic riding.
 In therapeutic riding, we try to teach the student how to ride a horse.
 In therapeutic riding for a center following PATH Intl. standards, all lessons should be given by a certified PATH Intl, instructor.
 A therapist is not required to be present for a therapeutic riding session, although consultations with therapists or other medically trained personnel are encouraged whenever needed.